CS 4501 / 6501 Analyzing Online Behavior for Public Health

 Readings and Presentations

-Students will be required to read 2 to 4 research papers each week and write a brief summary of each.
-In addition, for each class session, two students will present their summaries and lead a discussion of the work.
-The written and verbal summaries should include
+Students will be required to read up to 4 research papers each week and write a 1 page summary of each.
+These summaries should be written manually by the students without using any AI writing or summarization tools.
+In addition, for each class session, two students (or depending upon class enrollment, two pairs of students) will present their summaries and lead a discussion of the work.
+The written summaries and presentations should include

 Programming Projects

-There will be three programming projects in which students will download and analyze part of their own online footprint.
+The course programming projects in which students will download and analyze part of their own online footprint.
 The easiest data users can access is their Google Takeout data, which includes their browsing history, location history, search history, and YouTube viewing history.

 Students who already use Google services should consider turning on the “Timeline” feature of Google Maps immediately upon registering for the course (if it is not already on) in order to ensure that they have a rich set of location data to analyze.
 Students who do not use Google services should contact the professor to talk about what other kinds of online data about themselves they could access.